HasanIsTrying/keyboard-mouse-Locker/README.md

-A program made for those who want to clean (or for any other reason you want to lock your inputs) their mouse or/and keyboard without unplugging them or without turnning off the pc .
+A gui program made for those who want to clean (or for any other reason you want to lock your inputs) their mouse or/and keyboard without unplugging them or without turnning off the pc .